joeky888/Global.vim/ReadMe.md

 Highlight all files which vim does't support.

-Useful for system/server log files, unknow filetypes and plain text files.
+Useful for system/server log files, unknown filetypes and plain text files.

 Example
 ======